-Last week, the South Australian Police Ombudsman called for Constable Matthew Schwarz’s police powers to be revoked in the interests of public safety.
+Last week, the South Australian Police Ombudsman called for a constable’s police powers to be revoked in the interests of public safety.

 The recommendation was made in a report about the officer’s conduct during a violent assault on 5 December 2012, where he repeatedly struck two homeless men with a baton in Whitmore Square, Adelaide.